arpitshah29/StreamingCurrency-sf/README.md

   - sf.pwd=*security token of the Org*
 <img src="https://github.com/kaul-vineet/StreamingCurrency-sf/blob/master/images/mule-properties.png">

+- Install Chrome plugin <a href="https://chrome.google.com/webstore/detail/smart-websocket-client/omalebghpgejjiaoknljcfmglgbpocdp"> Smart Websocket Client </a>.
+Any web socket client could be used.

 ## Part 3: Finally, test your solution.

 - Run the Mule application.
 There are 2 options to run the project: